Jibbril/chalmers-tda352-cryptography/summaries/lecture3.md

 - There is a $`1 - \frac{1}{365} = \frac{364}{365}`$ probability that a given pair of birthdays are different.
 - For n people there are $`\binom{n}{2} = \frac{n (n - 1)}{2}`$ pairs
 - The probability of not having a collision then becomes $`P = \left( \frac{364}{365} \right)^{\frac{n (n-1)}{2}}`$.
-- To get the chance of collision we can now simply subract $1 - P$
+- To get the chance of collision we can now simply subtract $1 - P$

 ### Merkle trees
 A Merkle tree is a data structure that simplifies the storage of data by continuously hashing the contents together and only saving the top hash (the merkle root).
 It is similar to a Blockchain in the sense that it immutably encrypts data in a way where if some change was made it would instantly be discovered due to the further hashes not computing correctly.
 One example of an implementation of this is git.